Soul Circus (novel)

 Soul Circus is a 2003 crime novel by George Pelecanos.
 It is set in Washington DC and focuses on private investigators Derek Strange and Terry Quinn.
 The title refers to dialogue from within the novel where two young drug dealers discuss their lives.
 It is the third novel to involve Strange and Quinn, following Right as Rain (2001) and Hell to Pay (2002).

 The book won the 2003 Los Angeles Times Book Prize for Mystery/Thriller.

 Plot introduction

 The novel follows private investigators Derek Strange and Terry Quinn as they work on several cases in Washington DC.
 Strange's main case is to provide evidence for the defense lawyers of drug lord Granville Oliver.
 Two secondary cases involve the disappearance of women.

-Characters

-Derek Strange is an ex-cop and current private investigator.
-He is recently married to his secretary Janine and lives with her and her son, Lionel.
-Strange is working on gathering evidence for the defence of drug trafficker Granville Oliver and is searching for a young woman named Devra Stokes.

-Dewayne Durham is a notorious drug dealer and controls his own small organization.
-Durham's right-hand man is Bernard "Zulu" Walker.
-The dealers who work for him include Jerome Long (aka Nutjob) and Alante Jones (aka Lil J).
-Dewayne's older brother Mario commands none of the same respect and is eager to prove himself.
-Mario is searching for Olivia Elliot who recently stole from him.
-He associates with Donut, a sometime drug dealer who frequently sells fake narcotics.

-Horace McKinley has inherited some of Oliver's drug trade and is a rival to Durham.
-His drug dealing crew includes Michael Montgomery and the volatile young Coates cousins, James and Jeremy.
-Both McKinley and Durham use the same out-of-town gun dealer for their weapons, retired police officer Ulysses Foreman.
-Foreman lives with his girlfriend Ashley Swann.